Seattle Lawyers Representing Assault Victims

 If you were physically or emotionally harmed following a physical or sexual assault, you should speak with an experienced personal injury lawyer in Seattle.

 A common mistake assault victims make is assuming an offender would be unable to pay a significant personal injury award.
-We recommend talking with a personal injury lawyer at Menzer Law Firm before assuming the other party has too little income or assets to pay for your damages.
+We recommend talking with one of our personal injury lawyers at Menzer Law before assuming the other party has too little income or assets to pay for your damages.
 We will look closely into your case and advise you on the likelihood of recovering a monetary judgment.

 Should I file a civil lawsuit against my attacker?